coderitter/knight-log/README.md

 log.admin('Connected to database')

-// Display information the user of your code needs to understand assuming your code is bug free. log.user('Month is greater than march.
+// Display information the user of your code needs to understand assuming your code is bug free. log.libUser('Month is greater than march.
 Picking 3 day period.')

 // Display information a developer of your code needs to find bugs and improve on it. log.dev('Database result looks like this', result)